Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm

-In addition to the social features above, we also include infrastructure features for each CT in the form of number of POIs.
-We look at total number of POIs for each CT as well as a breakdown of number of POIs for the high-movement categories, $\mathcal{N}_{high}$, shown in Figure \ref{fig:pies}.
+In addition to the social features above, we also include infrastructure features for each census tract in the form of number of POIs.
+We look at total number of POIs for each census tract as well as a breakdown of number of POIs for the high-movement categories, $\mathcal{N}_{high}$, shown in Figure \ref{fig:2} (c).
 We highlight that we never include both the total number of POIs and the stratified POIs into categories, since that would introduce collinearity into the model (i.e., the total of POIs equals the summation over POIs in different categories).
 Each model defines a relationship between either in- or out-degrees and a set of features, $\left\{ X^{(i)} \mid i \in S \right\} $, where $S$ is a set of select indexed features (possibly including demographic, socioeconomic, and infrastructure information).
+The features were standardized using z-score normalization (mean = 0, standard deviation = 1) prior to regression to ensure comparability of coefficients across features.
 We then fit linear regression models of the form

 using the \textit{scikit-learn} module in Python and test their fitness by examining associated R-squared scores, similar to Equation \ref{eq:r2}.